oeoeoe/GoodVibrations/How.md

+---
-# How was Good Vibrations developed?
+title: How was Good Vibrations developed?
+---

 ## Future Work
 An interactive prototype is now being developed.
 Futher refinement of functions and design may be coming.
 ## Stuff we have considered and chose to not include